Kristfur/lawnscapes-landscaping/README.md

 ## Site wide
 - Navigation Menu
     - Menu containes links for home, services, gallery and contact pages.
-    - Allows users to easily navigate the website, and it shows what page the user is currently on
+    - Allows users to easily navigate the website, and it shows what page the user is currently on.
-    - Menu is responsive for all screen sizes
+    - Menu is responsive for all screen sizes.

 ![Navigation menu wide snipet](docs/read-me-images/nav-menu-wide.JPG)

 ![Navigation menu narrow snipet](docs/read-me-images/nav-menu-narrow.JPG)

 - Footer
     - Footer contains contact information for Lawnscapes Landscaping and social media icons
-    - The socila media icons will open a new tab when clicked, and bring the user to the social media account for Lawnscapes Landscaping.
+    - The social media icons will open a new tab when clicked, and bring the user to the social media account for Lawnscapes Landscaping.
-    - Footer is present on all web pages
+    - Footer is present on all web pages.
-    - Allows user to easliy find our company on social media
+    - Allows user to easliy find our company on social media.

 ![Footer snipet](docs/read-me-images/footer.JPG)

 - Favicon
-    - Favicon has reconisable company logo
+    - Favicon is the recognizable company logo.
-    - Allows the user to easily identify website from browser tabs
+    - Allows the user to easily identify website from browser tabs.

 ![favicon snipet](docs/read-me-images/favicon.JPG)

 - 404 page
-    - 404 page will show if user navigates to a broken link
+    - 404 page will show if user navigates to a broken link.
-    - Page tells user the link is invalid and provides link to retur to home page
+    - Page tells user the link is invalid and provides link to return to home page.

 ![404 page snipet](docs/read-me-images/404-oops.JPG)

 ## Home page
  - Hero image
-    - This image is the first thing the user sees when the come to the website, it shows the user what the website is about
+    - This image is the first thing the user sees when they come to the website, it shows the user what the website is about.
-    - The image pans from right to left on smaller screens, and zooms out on larger screens to show user the whole image and to bring life to the website
+    - The image pans from right to left on smaller screens, and zooms out on larger screens to show user the whole image and to bring life to the website.
-    - The image has a call-to-action block of text that the user can click to go to the services page for easy navigation
+    - The image has a call-to-action block of text that the user can click to go to the services page for easy navigation.

 ![Hero image snipet](docs/read-me-images/hero-snip.JPG)

 - Company information blocks
-    - The home page has three information blocks that give the user knowledge about the company
+    - The home page has three information blocks that give the user knowledge about the company.
-    - Each block of text is accompanied by a related image to add to the user experience
+    - Each block of text is accompanied by a related image to add to the user experience.

 ![About info snipet](docs/read-me-images/about-me-snip.JPG)

 ## Services
 - Service information blocks
-    - This page consists of blocks that provide information on each service that is offered
+    - This page consists of blocks that provide information on each service that is offered at Lawnscapes Landscaping.
-    - Each block has the service name, a related image as the background and some text describing what is included with the service
+    - Each block has the service name, a related image as the background and some text describing what is included with the service.
-    - The text on each block is clickable and will bring the user to the contact us page for ease of navigation
+    - The text on each block is clickable and will bring the user to the contact us page for ease of navigation.

 ![Services block snipet](docs/read-me-images/services-block.JPG)

 ## Gallery
 - Masonry style gallery
-    - This page gives the user images of the work done by our company
+    - This page gives the user images of the work done by our company, so they have an idea what to expect when they get our services.
-    - The images are arranged in a masonry style and are responsive to the screen size
+    - The images are arranged in a masonry style and are responsive to the screen size.

 ![Gallery snipet](docs/read-me-images/gallery-snip.JPG)

 ## Contact
 - Contact Us from
-    - This contact form is for the users to contact the company about getting a service, and the company can get their information to contact them back
+    - This contact form is for the users to contact the company about getting a service, the company will get their information to contact them back.
     - The form consists of the following elements:
         - First Name (required, type=text)
         - Last Name (required, type=text)